-- 41.1 After conditioning as specified in 41.2: - a) The appliance shall comply with the dielectric voltage withstand requirements in 37.1; - b) For a cord-connected appliance rated 240 volts or less, the leakage current shall be not more than the applicable value in 32.1; and - c) For an appliance other than as mentioned in (b), the insulation resistance between current-carrying parts and exposed dead metal parts shall be not less than 50,000 ohms. - 41.2 For the conditioning mentioned in 41.1, a sample of the appliance is to be heated to a temperature just above 34°C (93°F) to reduce the likelihood of condensation of moisture during conditioning.
-The heated sample is then to be placed in the humidity chamber and conditioned for 48 hours in air having a relative humidity of 88 $\pm$ 2 percent and a temperature of 32 $\pm$ 2°C (90 $\pm$ 4°F).
+- 41.2 A sample of the appliance is to be heated to a temperature just above 34°C (93°F) to reduce the likelihood of condensation of moisture during conditioning.
+The heated sample is then to be placed in the humidity chamber and conditioned for 48 hours in air having a relative humidity of 88 \pm 2 percent and a temperature of 32 \pm 2°C (90 \pm 4°F).
 Following the conditioning: - a) A cord-connected appliance rated for a nominal 240-volt supply or less is to be tested in the unenergized condition as specified in 32.6(a).
 The sample is then to be energized and tested as specified in 32.6(b) and (c).
-The test is to be discontinued when the leakage current stabilizes or decreases. - b) An appliance other than as mentioned in (a) is to have an insulation resistance of 50,000 ohms or more between live parts and interconnected dead metal parts. - c) An appliance shall comply with the dielectric voltage withstand requirements in 37.1. - 41.3 Insulation resistance is to be measured by means of a high-resistance voltmeter using a 250-volt, direct-current circuit.
+The test is to be discontinued when the leakage current stabilizes or decreases.
+The leakage current shall not be more than the applicable value in 32.1. - b) An appliance other than as mentioned in (a) is to have an insulation resistance of 50,000 ohms or more between live parts and exposed dead metal parts. - c) An appliance shall comply with the dielectric voltage withstand requirements in 37.1.

+41.2 revised December 23, 2003 - 41.3 Insulation resistance is to be measured by means of a high-resistance voltmeter using a 250-volt, direct-current circuit.